FeatureToggleStudy/halfpipe-docs/content/performance/_index.md

 ./sbt ${SBT_OPTIONS} test package zip
 ```

-### Avoid Docker Compose tasks if possible
+### Docker Compose

 There is currently a limitation in Halfpipe that means docker images used for [`docker-compose`](/manifest#docker-compose) tasks are not cached.
 We hope to fix this, but for now consider using a [`run`](/manifest#run) task when the task only requires starting one container.

-### Use the task cache directory with Docker Compose
+### Docker Compose Cache

-If you are using the [`docker-compose`](/manifest#docker-compose) task, you can still use the task cache directory by adding it as a volume in the `docker-compose.yml` config.
+If you are using the [`docker-compose`](/manifest#docker-compose) task, you can use a cache, similar to the worker cache, except that this cache is shared between all workers and scoped per team.

+The cache dir is: `/halfpipe-shared-cache` available to mount as a volume in the docker compose file.

+Right now this is the most performant cache solutions for build artifacts, because the cache is persistent also over worker restarts.

 ```yaml
 version: '3'